Owner and designer, Paul Davis

 In the few weeks before a collection, however, it's another story.
 It's upwards of 18-20 hours per day and a seemingly insurmountable amount of work.
 But those periods are over quickly and the result speaks for itself.

-After graduating from LaSalle College, I moved to Paris to continue my studies in fashion design.
+After graduating from LaSalle College in Fashion Design, I moved to Paris to continue my studies in fashion design.
 At the end of my studies, I was set up with a number of "stages" with various fashion houses and magazines.
 I was privileged to work with journalists from L'Officiel Magazine, Uomo Vogue Magazine and the newly reopened house of Schiaparelli.
 In 2006, I became acquainted with menswear designer Geoffrey Small.
 I worked for several years as an assistant designer with Geoffrey before launching my own label in 2009.

 Without a doubt, the long hours spent in the ateliers between classes are the best memories.
 The fashion program is extremely demanding.
 You are often expected to do things you've never done before and you end up pushing yourself farther than you ever thought you could go.
 The atelier hours are where students get together, support one another and tackle the challenges together.
 It is where there is a free flow of ideas and a truly palpable creative feeling.
 You quickly realize that there is no obstacle too great and you solidify friendships that last a lifetime.